 This simple recipe for fresh mango chutney calls for lots of ripe mangoes, onion, garlic, and ginger root.
 Make a large batch and freeze the leftovers!

 Mangoes are my very favorite fruit, so it’s easy to see why Mango Chutney is one of my very favorite condiments.
+I’m just sure that you want to know how to make mango chutney.
 I like to make mine spiked with onion, garlic, and LOTS of fresh ginger root.

 I made this batch to go with a big pan of one of my favorite Indian dishes, Chicken Biryani.
-I’ll be posting that recipe in a few days, but I wanted to get this one up first so you had time to buy some mangoes and let them get really ripe.
+I’ll be posting that recipe in a few days, but I wanted to get this mango chutney recipe up first so you had time to buy some mangoes and let them get really ripe.